← Back to Real Alcázar Tickets

 What is the Real Alcázar de Sevilla?

 The Real Alcázar de Sevilla is a working royal palace and the oldest royal residence still in continuous use in Europe.
-It sits in the historic centre of Seville next to the Cathedral, on a site occupied since at least the 10th century when the Almohad Caliphate built a riverside fortress here.
+It sits in the historic centre of Seville next to the Cathedral, on a site occupied since at least the 10th century, with the Almohads later building fortifications here in the 12th century.
 After Ferdinand III took Seville from the Moors in 1248, Castilian kings chose to live in the captured palace rather than tear it down.
-A century later, between 1364 and 1366, Pedro I of Castile commissioned Mudéjar craftsmen from Granada and Toledo to rebuild the central palace — the result is the Patio de las Doncellas, the Salón de Embajadores, and the carved stucco and azulejo tiles that make the Alcázar the world's defining Mudéjar monument.
-UNESCO inscribed it in 1987.
+A century later, in the 1360s, Pedro I of Castile commissioned Mudéjar craftsmen from Granada and Toledo to rebuild the central palace — the result is the Patio de las Doncellas, the Salón de Embajadores, and the carved stucco and azulejo tiles that make the Alcázar the world's defining Mudéjar monument.
+UNESCO inscribed it in 1987 as part of a three-building ensemble that also includes the Cathedral and the Archivo de Indias.

 Successive monarchs added Gothic halls under Alfonso X, Renaissance galleries under Charles V, and Baroque chapels later, without erasing what came before — so a single visit walks you through nine centuries of architecture inside one continuous building.
-The Spanish royal family still uses the upper-floor apartments — the Cuarto Real Alto — whenever they stay in Seville, which is why those rooms are visited on a separate small-group timed circuit limited to roughly 15 visitors per slot.
-The 7-hectare gardens behind the palace are the second half of the visit: Moorish-style reflecting pools, the Mercury Pond, orange and lemon groves, cypress walks, peacocks roaming the lawns, and hidden pavilions, all walled off from the city outside.
-The Alcázar has also become a modern filming icon — HBO used the Mudéjar Palace as the 'Water Gardens of Dorne' in Game of Thrones (Seasons 5–6), and earlier productions including Lawrence of Arabia (1962) and Kingdom of Heaven (2005) shot here.
+The Spanish royal family still uses the upper-floor apartments — the Cuarto Real Alto — whenever they stay in Seville, which is why those rooms are visited on a separate small-group timed circuit with limited capacity.
+The extensive gardens behind the palace are the second half of the visit: Moorish-style reflecting pools, the Mercury Pond, orange and lemon groves, cypress walks, peacocks roaming the lawns, and hidden pavilions, all walled off from the city outside.
+The Alcázar has also become a modern filming icon — HBO used the Mudéjar Palace as the 'Water Gardens of Dorne' in Game of Thrones, and earlier productions including Lawrence of Arabia and Kingdom of Heaven shot here.

 How do you get to the Real Alcázar?

 The Real Alcázar is in the centre of Seville's old town, immediately south of the Cathedral and Giralda.
 From almost anywhere in the historic centre it is a 5–10 minute walk.
 The main entrance is the Puerta del León on Plaza del Triunfo, where general-admission ticket holders queue.
-From Sevilla-Santa Justa railway station — where AVE high-speed trains from Madrid, Barcelona, Córdoba and Málaga arrive — it is a 15-minute taxi ride or a 20–25 minute combination of Metro line 1 to Puerta de Jerez followed by a 5-minute walk.
-Seville Airport (SVQ) is connected to the city centre by the EA airport bus (about 35 minutes to Puerta de Jerez) or a 15–20 minute taxi.
-There is no dedicated visitor parking at the palace; drivers should use one of the Avenida de Roma or Paseo de Colón underground car parks and walk in.
+From Sevilla-Santa Justa railway station — where AVE high-speed trains from Madrid, Barcelona, Córdoba and Málaga arrive — the Alcázar can be reached by taxi (approximately 15 minutes) or by Metro line 1 to Puerta de Jerez station followed by a short walk.
+Seville Airport (SVQ) is connected to the city centre by airport bus service (approximately 30–40 minutes) or taxi (approximately 15–20 minutes).
+There is no dedicated visitor parking at the palace; drivers should use nearby public car parks in the city centre.

 On foot